 What’s more, the Superb handles remarkably well considering its size, with a well-controlled body and accurate, responsive steering.
 It’s unlikely to get the vRS treatment, but we’re still impressed.

 On the inside

 The Superb’s principal advantage over anything else in this price bracket is that massive and sumptuous interior.
 Five adults can sit in here in genuine comfort and that includes gangly six-footers in the back.
 Loadspace is also a boon here.
 Saloons are normally severely compromised in terms of practicality, but the Superb has a clever boot/hatch design that opens in the conventional easy-access, four-door way, or lifting the whole tailgate like a hatchback.
 And the space inside there is huge in this segment, enough so that you can carry all the kit that those five adults have brought with them.

 All this versatility is, of course, backed up by Skoda’s excellent build quality.
 Everything is solid and beautifully finished and the driver’s cockpit is an attractive, intuitive space that makes accessing the Superb’s onboard kit a cinch.

 With the VW Group’s engines on offer here you can’t go far wrong.
-We’d advise against the smallest petrol engine as this does rather undermine the character of the car, but pick one of the small-ish Greenline diesels and you have OK-ish go with excellent fuel returns and emissions.
+We’d advise against the smallest petrol engine as this does rather undermine the character of the car, but pick one of the small-ish Greenline diesels and you have OK-ish go with, err, superb emissions and economy.
 Residuals will be strong here, too and running costs certain to be low.